Netherlands in the Eurovision Song Contest 2009: Artist selection

 Following Hind's failure to qualify to the final in 2008 with the song "Your Heart Belongs to Me", the Dutch broadcaster internally selected the artist for the Eurovision Song Contest 2009.
+An Internet poll conducted by Dutch social networking site Hyves in July 2008 was won by singer Anouk.
 On 19 September 2008, NOS announced that they had selected the group De Toppers to represent the Netherlands at the 2009 contest.
-Among the members of the group were Gerard Joling who previously represented the Netherlands at the Eurovision Song Contest 1988, placing ninth with the song "Shangri-La", and Gordon who had previously attempted to represent the Netherlands in the Eurovision Song Contest in 2003, placing second in the national final with the song "I'll Be Your Voice".
-A poll conducted by Dutch social networking site Hyves earlier in July 2008 was won by singer Anouk.
+Among the members of the group were Gerard Joling who previously represented the Netherlands at the Eurovision Song Contest 1988, placing ninth with the song "Shangri-La", and Gordon Heuckeroth who had previously attempted to represent the Netherlands in the Eurovision Song Contest in 2003, placing second in the national final with the song "I'll Be Your Voice".
 On 30 September 2008, it was revealed that their Eurovision song would be selected through the national final Nationaal Songfestival 2009.

 On 5 November 2008, it was revealed that complications within Joling and Gordon as well as TROS and NOS, mainly of disagreements over the planned docusoap Op weg naar Moskou, have resulted in the Dutch participation coming under threat.
 De Toppers' manager Benno de Leeuw was hospitalised for a week during the incident and therefore no agreement could be made.
-Joling left the group on 9 November 2008, and singer Jeroen van der Boom was confirmed as the replacement member on 11 November 2008 despite reports that NOS would have to select another artist for the contest.
+Joling left the group on 9 November 2008, and singer Jeroen van der Boom was confirmed as the replacement member on 11 November 2008 despite reports that NOS would select another artist for the contest.